GranolaDaniel/Shopify-Backend-Developer-Intern-Challenge/README.md

 You can then click the Add Product link and use the form pictured below to create the new product.

 ![A screenshot of a webpage showing the new product creation page](./img/new-product.png)

+If you'd like to add a product to a specific location, create an inventory item and choose the relevant product and location in the creation form.

 ## Running Tests